 Step 2: Detox all toxicity takes care of getting rid of everything your body finds toxic.
 This can encompass quite a lot.
 From substances in the body all the way to toxic emotions from the offender or toxic images, words and smells that keep coming back to you.

 Step 3: Detach father.
 Detach mother.
 Both men and women can be offenders.
 Detaching yourself from them is liberating.
-And you also detach the powerless family members who were aware of what was going on from this as well as those family members who deny everything and don’t believe you.
+And you also detach the powerless family members who were aware of what was going on from this.
+And you also detach yourself from those family members who deny everything and don’t believe you.
 By breaking the emotional tie to them, you create great freedom.
+And often this leads to improvement in contact and openness.

 Step 4: Clear meridians.
 The gall bladder, kidney, heart and circulation meridians can become blocked through unpleasant sexual experiences.
 And the lung and large intestine meridians have a direct link to your skin.
 When your skin has been touched against your will, it’s possible for fear of intimacy to develop.
 With step 4 you work on slowly erasing the disturbances.